helentongli213/lnd/README.md

 - User Friendly by Cliff Huang
 - Algorithms of Oppression by Safiya Umoja Noble
 - Dear Data by Stefanie Posavec
+- The Culture Map by Erin Meyer
+- Crucial Conversations
 - Technically Wrong by Sara Wachter-Boettcher ✨✨
 - Quiet: The Power of Introverts in a World that Can't Stop Talking by Susan Cain ✨